Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 What's the purpose of this PR?
 Check all that apply.
 This is **mandatory**!

   - [ ] New service onboarding.
-  - [ ] New API version. ([OpenAPI Hub](https://aka.ms/openapihub) can be used to generate such PR.)
+  - [ ] New API version.
+(Such PR should have been generated with [OpenAPI Hub](https://aka.ms/openapihub), per [this wiki doc](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/208/OpenAPI-Hub-Adding-new-API-version).)
-  - [ ] update existing version for new feature.
+  - [ ] Update existing version for new feature.
 (This is applicable only when you are revising a private preview API version.)
-  - [ ] Update existing version to fix swagger quality issue in S360.
+  - [ ] Update existing version to fix swagger quality issues in S360.
   - [ ] Other, please clarify:
     - _edit this with your clarification_